Oldham County License Hearing Guide

 If You Refused Testing

-• Implied Consent Law in Texas: By driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
-Refusal carries significant consequences.
+• Implied Consent Law: Texas operates under an "implied consent" law.
+This means that by driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
+Refusal to submit to testing can result in administrative penalties, including license suspension, even if you are not ultimately convicted of DUI.

 The ALR/Administrative Hearing